-Block Parties with live performances are spaced along the route to entertain fans while they're waiting for runners to pass, but the biggest festivities are at the Finish Line Festival.
-Other events associated with the Marathon are the Health & Fitness Expo at Dodger Stadium and the Motivational Dinner the night before the race as well as the 5k run and walk, which will be held the day before the LA Marathon.
+Block parties with live performances are spaced along the route to entertain fans while they're waiting for runners to pass, but the biggest festivities are at the Finish Line Festival.
+Other events associated with the Marathon are the Health & Fitness Expo, the Motivational Dinner, and the 5K run and walk, which are all held the day before marathon Sunday.

 LA Marathon Health & Fitness Expo

-The LA Marathon Health & Fitness Expo is the largest marathon expo in the world with representatives from every possible running, cycling, health, and fitness related exhibitor that you can imagine.
+The LA Marathon Health & Fitness Expo is the largest marathon expo in the world with representatives from every possible running-, cycling-, health-, and fitness-related exhibitor imaginable.

 LA Big 5K Event Details

-You must have a runner's bib to be on the course during the race, and while there is no time limit to the marathon, slower runners and walkers will have to deal with traffic after six and a half hours when the roads open up behind the main pack.
-Course support stations will continue to operate until 3 p.m. distributing water to runners.
+You must have a runner's bib to be on the course during the race, and while there is no time limit to the marathon, slower runners and walkers will have traffic to deal with after 6 hours, 30 minutes, when the roads open up behind the main pack.
+Course support stations (including water stations) continue to operate until 3 p.m.

-There is a secured finish area where runners can collect their finisher medals and retrieve their gear before exiting to the Family Reunion area and the Finish Line Festival on Santa Monica Boulevard between Ocean and 2nd Street.
-Arrange to meet family and friends under a specific letter of the alphabet to avoid confusion.
+You can have your belongings brought to the finish line via complimentary Gear Check bags, which you can find at the start of the race in Parking Lot K. There is a secured finish area where runners can collect their finisher medals and retrieve their gear before exiting to the Family Reunion area and the Finish Line Festival on Santa Monica Boulevard.

 Parking, Transportation, and Hotels for Runners

-10,000 pay parking spaces have been arranged for runners in Santa Monica, and complimentary shuttles will transport runners with bibs to Dodger Stadium.
-Reservations are required for the shuttles, and you must reserve parking spaces in advance.
+There are 10,000 paid parking spaces for runners in Santa Monica, and complimentary shuttles to transport runners with bibs to Dodger Stadium.
+Reservations are required for the shuttles and you must reserve parking spaces in advance.